lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-d-a-specifier-for-a-rest-parameter.md

 Notes:

-- `&rest` is taking in all the additional passed in parameters as a list, so even if there was just one additional parameter it would still be in a list.
+- `&rest` is taking in all the additional arguments passed in as a list.
+- Even if there was just one additional argument to the required parameters, the rest parameter it would still be in a list as in the second example.

+##### `&rest` Parameter Example With `&key` Parameters

 ```lisp
 (flet ((hello (a b &rest rest &key c &allow-other-keys)